sensebox/sensebox-sketches/README.md

 Parameters:

 - `id` is the returned `id` from `/compile`
 - `board` specifies which compiled file should be downloaded.
-Posibile values `sensebox-mcu` or `sensebox`
+Possible values `sensebox-mcu` or `sensebox`
 - `filename` name for the sketch.
 Default value is `sketch`

 ```